jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

     ```
     </details>

 #### Hypothesis 2.
-Had we had fewer new registered users over time? - Yes but Further Investigation Required
+Had we had fewer new registered users over time? - Yes, but Further Investigation Required
-> With the given data that does not contain orders made prior to 2019, it's not possible to determine new customers, registered or not, who made the first purchase for the period, 2019 - 2022.
-Given this limitation, this analysis simply focusd on newly **registered** users who created accounts 2019 - 2022 regardless of whether they made a purchase or not.
+> With the given data, which does not contain orders made before 2019, it's not possible to determine new customers, whether registered or not, who made their first purchase
+> during the period 2019-2022.
+Given this limitation, this analysis focused on **newly registered users who created accounts between 2019 and 2022, regardless of whether they made
+> a purchase or not.**

 (chart)
-* Plummet in customer registrations through our most successful channel, direct marketing, in 2022.
-However, it's unclear that this downfall was related to direct marketing performance itself or visitors not appealed to sign up.
-Further investigation on marketing performance and customer journey is needed.
+* A plummet in customer registrations through our most successful channel, direct marketing, in 2022: however, it's **unclear whether this downfall was related to the direct marketing performance itself or whether visitors were not being sufficiently appealed to sign up.** Further investigation on marketing performance and customer journey is needed.

     <details>
     <summary>SQL Queries: Click to expand</summary>